-The following services and benefits are excluded from Medical coverage under this plan.
-They may be covered under the pharmacy coverage, pediatric dental, or pediatric vision benefits that may be included in this benefit plan.
-Exclusions for pediatric dental, pediatric vision, and pharmacy benefits are detailed in this document.
-For a complete listing and narrative of exclusions and limitations, please refer to your EOC.
+The following services and benefits are excluded from medical coverage under this Benefit Plan.
+They may be covered under the pharmacy, pediatric vision or pediatric dental (if offered) benefits that may be included in this Benefit Plan if explicitly indicated that the benefit is covered.